hrap1919/qbc/README.md

 #### 5. qbprefedit

-Send new values of specified preference properties
+Sends new values of specified preference properties

 Usage: qbprefedit [-s] [-n] PREF_PROPERTY_1 NEW_VALUE_1 [PREF_PROPERTY_2 NEW_VALUE_2 ...]